Portfolio overview

 Material entities

-PM&C’s total budgeted assets for 2023–24 are just over $3.8 billion, with other investments representing 93 per cent, as shown in Figure 4.
+PM&C’s total budgeted assets for 2024–25 are $4.1 billion, with other investments representing 93 per cent, as shown in Figure 4.

-Figure 4: Department of Prime Minister and Cabinet’s total budgeted financial statements by category ($’000)
+Figure 4: Department of the Prime Minister and Cabinet’s total budgeted financial statements by category ($’000)

 • Valuation of administered investments, as PM&C estimates the fair value of a number of corporate Commonwealth entities and companies in the Prime Minister and Cabinet portfolio including Indigenous Business Australia and the Indigenous Land and Sea Corporation.